 The Residency Program then received a boost and academic activities have since been better established.

-In about the year 2000, the National Postgraduate Medical College effected a change of name from General Medical Practice to Family Medicine, in accordance with global trend, and to capture the family oriented care that had gained prominence in the young evolving specialty.
-Currently, there are three consultants (Fellows by examination): Drs.
-D.D.
-Uyagu, V.O.
-Abah and O. Enabulele, Eight Senior Registrars and Twelve Registrars.
-There are also six fellows by examination trained in the department, who are working in other Hospitals outside UBTH.
+In about the year 2000, the National Postgraduate Medical College effected a change of name from General Medical Practice to Family Medicine, in accordance with the global trend, and to capture the family-oriented care that had gained prominence in the young evolving specialty.
+Currently, there are six consultants (Fellows by examination);

 The department is open between 8am and 6pm Monday to Friday, and also 9am to 5pm on Saturdays, Sundays and public holidays, on call basis.